mortgage minds

 • Check out for flooding risk.
 Don’t leave it to chance, as flood risk can impact your house insurance significantly.
 You can visit The Environment Agency (England) to obtain a detailed flood risk report.

 • How long has the house been on the market?
-The longer the house is on the market, usually the easier it is to negotiate the price.
+The longer the house is on the market, the easier it is to negotiate the price.
 However, on the flip side, there could be other underlying reasons for it.
 Therefore, do your research & speak to the agents to find out as much as possible before making an offer.

 • Make a budget for the work required.
 Make a list of all the work if you are buying a house which involves work before moving in.